Doctor Mistake Information

 When Doctors Make Big Mistakes, Who Pays the Price?

 A delayed or wrong diagnosis of cancer means patients miss the opportunity to have the disease treated in its earliest stages, when treatment is most effective.

-To learn more, please visit the following pages of our medical malpractice web site:
+To learn more, please visit the following pages:

 Call MyPhillyLawyer Toll Free: 1-866-920-0352

 If you believe you are the victim of medical malpractice, please contact the Philadelphia attorneys of Silvers, Langsam & Weitzman to arrange a free consultation and case evaluation.